-The Rules govern the rights and liabilities of both the carrier and the shipper.
+The Hague-Visby Rules govern the rights and liabilities of both the carrier and the shipper.
 Hong Kong is a party to the International Convention for the Safety of Life at Sea 1974 (SOLAS), which makes the International Maritime Solid Bulk Cargoes Code (requiring a declaration to be made by the shipper on the nature of cargo) mandatory for the carriage of bulk cargoes.
-This is relevant where allegations are made that a shipper has shipped dangerous goods in breach of the Rules.
-As regards the application of the Rules, see Section II.
+This is relevant when allegations are made that a shipper has shipped dangerous goods in breach of the Rules.

-Under common law in Hong Kong, a shipowner may exercise a lien on cargo, freight or subfreight (or both) in certain circumstances and if the relevant contract gives the shipowner such right in respect of the sums that the shipowner is due.
+Under common law in Hong Kong, a shipowner may exercise a lien on cargo, freight or subfreight (or both) in certain circumstances and if the relevant contract gives the shipowner such a right in respect of the sums due to the shipowner.
 A discussion of the applicable law is beyond the scope of this chapter.

 Cabotage does not apply in Hong Kong.
 Since Hong Kong is deemed a foreign port under Chinese legislation, it is not subject to Chinese cabotage rules.
-As a result, Hong Kong remains an attractive transshipment hub for relaying cargoes to Chinese ports.
+As a result, Hong Kong remains an attractive trans-shipment hub for relaying cargoes to Chinese ports.
 That said, the Chinese cabotage restrictions have been gradually relaxed in certain parts of the mainland since 2013.
-It was estimated in 2016 that if the mainland's cabotage restrictions were fully relaxed, Hong Kong could lose up to 2.4 million TEUs in transshipment cargo, which is about 14 per cent of Hong Kong's annual total container throughput.54 However, China's central government indicated in 2017 that a full relaxation of the laws was not planned thus far.55 Various coastal ports in China, such as Qingdao, Ningbo and Guangzhou, have nevertheless been lobbying for a relaxation of their cabotage rules.
-The Nansha Free Trade Zone in Guangdong province has progressively introduced measures to promote transshipment trade, which can increase competition for Hong Kong.56 In August 2019, China also expanded the Free Trade Zone in Shanghai and further relaxed its cabotage laws on foreign vessels.57
+It was estimated in 2016 that if the mainland's cabotage restrictions were fully relaxed, Hong Kong could lose up to 2.4 million TEUs in trans-shipment cargo, which is about 14 per cent of Hong Kong's annual total container throughput.
+However, the Chinese government indicated in 2017 that a full relaxation of the laws was not planned